Suite Française (film): Casting

 Variety's Jeff Sneider reported in October 2012 that actress Michelle Williams was in talks to star in Suite Française as the protagonist Lucile Angellier.
 Shortly after she joined the project, Kristin Scott Thomas was attached to appear as Lucile's "domineering" mother-in-law.
 In an interview with Moviefone's Erin Whitney, Scott Thomas commented that the character was similar to herself.
-Actor Matthias Schoenaerts joined the cast as Bruno, a German officer and Lucile's love interest in November 2012.
+Actor Matthias Schoenaerts joined the cast as Bruno, a German officer and Lucile's love interest, in November 2012.

-On 14 June 2013, Dominic Patten from Deadline Hollywood reported that actor Sam Riley had joined the cast as a French soldier called Benoit.
+On 14 June 2013, Dominic Patten from Deadline Hollywood reported that actor Sam Riley had joined the cast as a French farmer called Benoit.
 Riley's wife Alexandra Maria Lara also joined the cast, along with fellow actresses Margot Robbie as Celine and Ruth Wilson as Madeleine.
-Actors Tom Schilling and Lambert Wilson will also appear in the film as Kurt Bonnet and Viscount de Montmort respectively.
-Harriet Walter has been cast as Viscountess de Montmort, while Eileen Atkins will appear as Denise Epstein and Cédric Maerckx as Gaston Angellier.
+Actors Tom Schilling and Lambert Wilson also appear in the film, as Kurt Bonnet and Viscount de Montmort, respectively.
+Harriet Walter portrays Viscountess de Montmort, while Eileen Atkins appears as Denise Epstein and Cédric Maerckx as Gaston Angellier.

 Filming

 Principal photography commenced on 24 June 2013.
 The shoot lasted until late August.
 The cast and crew spent eight weeks shooting in Belgium and eight days in France.
 From 10 July, filming took place in the village of Marville in the Meuse department.
-In August, the cast and crew spent three-and-a-half weeks filming scenes in a house in Belgium.
+In August, the cast and crew spent three and a half weeks filming scenes in a house in Belgium.
 Dibb commented that the hot weather helped create "its own weird, uncomfortable, claustrophobic atmosphere which you hope is going to feed into the atmosphere of the scenes."
 Leo Barraclough from Variety reported that principal photography was completed on 2 September 2013.